Note: Immigration figures are actual percentages, while all other figures are six-month rolling averages

-Aside from migrants with useful skills, those living in one’s own neighbourhood seem the most popular with the British public—or the least negatively-regarded.
+Aside from students and high-skilled migrants, those living in one’s own neighbourhood seem the most popular with the British public - or the least negatively - regarded.
 In something of a paradox, while vast majorities view migration as harmful to Britain, few claim that their own neighbourhood is having problems due to migrants.
 Apparently, much of the opposition to migration comes from general concerns about Britain as a whole rather than from direct, negative experiences in one’s own community.

 Evidence gaps and limitations

 The lack of one consistent definition of who constitutes a ‘migrant’ is a significant problem, making it a challenge to get a realistic understanding of public opinion.
 For example, one important data source - the Ipsos MORI poll asking people’s views on the 'most important issues' facing Britain - is often cited as evidence of the rise of immigration as a key issue for the public.
 Yet their results combine 'immigration' with 'race relations' into a single category.
 Although this evidence is still useful, it cannot isolate the importance of immigration from related but distinct issues involving race relations, such as community cohesion.

 In another example, the British Social Attitudes survey (BSA) sought to help its respondents to its special 2003 module on immigration by providing a definition of 'immigrant' as 'people who come to Britain to settle'.
 This conflicts with UN or the UK government definitions.
 Widely reported UK statistics on immigration usually count a migrant as anyone who comes to Britain for at least 12 months - a much larger number of people than the group that the BSA explicitly defines as 'immigrants'.